 You will occasionally have to update your plugins, for example, when a new version of WordPress is created, plugins creators will update their software to ensure it is compatible with the new version of your site.
 I recommend updating whenever you notice it is required.
 Note- Updating plugins and themes can cause compatibility issues with your site.
 I recommend backing up your site first.

 Take some time to explore the various plugins, especially the featured ones listed directly from WordPress.
 The limit is only within your imagination.

-This book describes the basic steps necessary to create a website with WordPress.
-If you have followed all of the instructions laid out above, then congratulations!
-You now have a basic website with content that you have written.
+This article describes the basic steps necessary to create a website with WordPress.
+If you are a Nevada business owner, and have followed all of the instructions laid out above, then congratulations!
+You now have a basic Las Vegas business website with content that you have written.
 People can now visit your site and comment on your blog, or can see information about your business, or products.
 You must remember, this guide is NOT a comprehensive study on the WordPress universe.

 Once you have a site up and working, you can take all the time you desire exploring the different functions of WordPress, including settings we did not cover in this guide, plug-ins that you may want to add to your site to make it more functional, and how to get different themes and plugins that are not free but may have more ability to be customized any way that you like.